JavaInsel/Quote-of-The-Day-App/README.md

 # General Info
-Simple app that shows "quote of the day".
+A simple app that shows "quote of the day".
 This app fetchs quote from the website "https://zenquotes.io/" using web scraping technique.

 # Technologies
 Project was created with: